AnantharamanLab/METABOLIC/README.md

     perl batch_hmmpress.pl
 ```

-   &emsp;3.2.
+   &emsp; &emsp;3.2.
 The METABOLIC hmm database in "METABOLIC_hmm_db.tgz" contains custom hmm files, self-parsed Pfam and TIRGfam files.
 It needs to be decompressed to the folder "METABOLIC_hmm_db" and stays in the same directory of KofamKOALA hmm database and scripts.

 ```
   tar zxvf METABOLIC_hmm_db.tgz